MarioAvolio/FaceLens/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+Creation of a web application capable of exploiting a device's camera in order to perform Face Recognition operations using neural approaches.
+In particular, the classification takes place through the analysis of a set of different features and with the biological characteristics of the human face and the possible elements that characterize it.
 ### High-Level architecture

 ![IMAGE_DESCRIPTION](images/architecture.drawio.png)

-Creation of a web application capable of exploiting a device's camera in order to perform Face Recognition operations using neural approaches.
-In particular, the classification takes place through the analysis of a set of different features and with the biological characteristics of the human face and the possible elements that characterize it.
+The application consists of 2 main blocks:
+* A user friendly UI which allows you to take pictures from webcam or upload an image, created with Bootstrap, Javascript and JQuery

+* A backend that processes the output image from the UI thanks to a convolutional deep learning approach implemented with Tensorflow and Keras in a python environment

 <p align="right">(<a href="#readme-top">back to top</a>)</p>